defeat the enemy, strongholds and spiritual warfare

 HOW GILLIAN CHOSE YOUTUBE AS HER LONG-FORM CONTENT METHOD

 Gillian: I wanted to teach people how to market their online businesses starting with their messaging and product offers.
 I wrote blogs on my website, but no one read them.
 I posted on Instagram and Facebook and saw no growth.
 With two likes here and five likes there, my audience technically wasn’t growing.
-I got a handful of new followers each month, but at that growth rate, I was going to be an old lady before this business made any money!
-Something had to change.

 CONSIDER WHAT HAS OR HASN’T WORKED IN THE PAST

 Gillian: I thought back to all the different marketing strategies I tried with all the previous businesses I had started.
 I tried every marketing strategy then: ran Facebook ads, Google ads, newspaper ads, billboards around town, and radio ads.
 Of all those things, some worked, some didn’t.
-I asked myself, which one worked the best?
-What got me the biggest result with the least effort?
-Which one brought me the most predictable results?

 One stood out to me and that was YouTube.
 While I hadn’t tried YouTube as a marketing strategy, several years prior, I started a YouTube channel as a passion project.
 It was a hobby channel where I was secretly hoping, fingers crossed, that I would become a famous YouTuber.
 I loved watching YouTube, and I thought that looked like such a fun job.
 I knew that successful YouTubers made plenty of money.